Quantum Self Reported Market Cap Achieves $5.60 (QUA)

-Quantum (QUA) traded 0% higher against the dollar during the 24 hour period ending at 13:00 PM Eastern on December 22nd.
-During the last week, Quantum has traded 0.1% higher against the dollar.
-One Quantum token can now be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Quantum has a market cap of $5.60 and $44.62 worth of Quantum was traded on exchanges in the last day.
+Quantum (QUA) traded down 0% against the US dollar during the 24 hour period ending at 17:00 PM E.T. on December 23rd.
+One Quantum token can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
+Quantum has a market cap of $5.60 and approximately $11.75 worth of Quantum was traded on exchanges in the last day.
+Over the last seven days, Quantum has traded up 0.1% against the US dollar.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.